AlvaroRodriguezDelRio/nov-fams-pipeline/README.md

 # Pipeline for functionally and evolutionarily significant novel (FESNov) gene families computation and characterization

 Here we present the pipeline for computing novel gene families from the proteomes of a collection of genomes, and how to calculate their genomic context conservation.
+Alternatively, you may also locate which FESNov gene families are present in your sequences by running eggNOG-mapper (http://eggnog-mapper.embl.de/) on any fasta file, selecting the Novel Families database.

 ![Pipeline for dealineating novel gene families exclusive of uncultivated taxa](Pipeline.png)